Stockland Shellharbour: History

+20th Century

+1980s: opening

-Shellharbour Square opened in November 1982 and featured Kmart, Coles New World, Franklins, Best & Less, W. Waters and Son hardwares. and 96 speciality stores.
-The centre was owned by Girvan Corporation Ltd who purchased and developed the centre on former public housing land.
+Shellharbour Square opened in November 1982 and featured Kmart, Coles New World, Franklins, Best & Less, W. Waters and Son hardwares and 96 speciality stores.
+The centre has 28,222m² of retail space and 2000 car spaces.
+It was owned by Girvan Corporation Ltd who purchased and developed the centre on former public housing land.

-In November 1988 GIO acquired Shellharbour Square for $63 million.
-Shellharbour Square underwent a redevelopment which saw the centre expand in the W. Waters and Son hardware space and the addition of Target.
+Shellharbour Square was listed for sale in September 1988 and on 11 November 1988 GIO Insurance acquired Shellharbour Square for $63 million.

+1990s: redevelopment

+Shellharbour Square began work on the $45 million redevelopment in April 1997 which increased the total retail floor area to 39,760m².
+This development saw the addition of a Target discount department store, a new Franklins Big Fresh supermarket, a fresh food market, 300-seat food court and around 40 specialty stores in 1998.

+21st Century

+2000s

 In 2002 Franklins closed its store and was taken over by Bi-Lo.
-Bi-Lo closed in 2006 and was replaced by Harris Scarfe.
+That same year the W. Waters and Son hardwares store closed and was replaced by Allens Stores.

+In 2004 Allens Stores was acquired by Harris Scarfe which was then rebranded in 2008 to Harris Scarfe.

+In June 2003, Stockland acquired Shellharbour Square and the centre was renamed Stockland Shellharbour.

+2010s

 In December 2010 Stockland commenced construction on the $330 million redevelopment of Stockland Shellharbour.
 The redevelopment involved the expansion and partial demolition of the centre.
-The expansion doubled the size of the centre and involved the relocation of Kmart and Target.
+The expansion doubled the size of the centre and involved the relocation of Coles and Kmart.
+Harris Scarfe closed down on 9th February 2013 to make way for this development.
 This development included the addition of a new city square, new plaza entrance on vacant land to the southwest of existing centre, alfresco dining precinct, community stage, child play areas and a multi-function space used for passive recreation and small community activities.

+The first stage of the $330 million redevelopment opened on 10 July 2012 with the opening of a newly relocated Kmart, Coles and 43 specialty stores.

-Stockland Shellharbour had its grand opening on 18 May 2013.
-This included the opening of a two level Myer department store, Harris Scarfe, Woolworths, JB Hi-Fi and 220 specialty stores including a new relocated Kmart and Target.
+Stockland Shellharbour had its grand opening on 18th May 2013.
+This included the opening of a new city square featuring an alfresco dining precinct known as The Avenue and an expanded fresh food market.
+The two level Myer department store opened on 11th May 2013 by Australian model Jennifer Hawkins and Myer CEO Bernie Brookes.
+New stores opened included Harris Scarfe, Woolworths, JB Hi-Fi and a new relocated Coles and Kmart, bringing the total number of stores to around 220.

+2020s

+On 6 May 2021, Timezone opened its venue on level one which features Spin Zone bumper cars, Virtual Reality and arcade games.

+In February 2025 upgrade works began on the Shellharbour Civic Plaza next to Stockland Shellharbour.
+The works included an installation of a new customer lift, paver rectification, general beautification and awning works which were completed by June 2025.

 Tenants

-Stockland Shellharbour has 81,880m² of floor space.
+Stockland Shellharbour has 81,880m2 of floor space.
 The major retailers include Myer, Harris Scarfe, Kmart, Target, Coles, Woolworths, Cotton On, JB Hi-Fi and Timezone.